jpolcek/autocomplete-plus/Provider-API.md

 ## Registering Your Provider With `autocomplete+`

-**Warning**: The method of service definition will change to config section defined in `package.json` (still using `service-hub` under the covers).
+**Warning**: The method of service definition will change to a config section defined in `package.json` (still using `service-hub` under the covers).
 See https://github.com/atom/atom/pull/5277 for more information.
 The information that follows can be used as a temporary measure to define your service, but will have to change once atom/atom#5277 is merged and released.

 --